Job description

 Co-Director of Communications

-Full-time, which for NEON is 28 hours a week - the equivalent of a 4 day standard work week.
-This can be done over 4 or 5 days, that’s totally up to you.
-Hours are generally flexible, with some core meetings everyone has to be at.
+At NEON, we work a 28 hour week - the equivalent of a 4 day standard work week.
+This can be done over 4 or 5 days.

-A 28-hour week, 7.5% employer matched pension, genuinely flexible working, 20 days holiday per year (25 days pro rated for a 4 day week), plus bank holidays and Christmas break, a progressive Parenting Policy, Sabbatical Policy, and a generous staff development budget.
+a 28-hour week, 7.5% employer matched pension, genuinely flexible working, 20 days holiday per year (25 days pro rated for a 4 day week), plus bank holidays and Christmas break, a progressive Parenting Policy, Sabbatical Policy, and a generous staff development budget

 This role requires that you are resident and have the right to work in the UK

-About us:
+About NEON

 We know that people from certain backgrounds and identities are often excluded in progressive movements and we’re committed to doing what we can to correct this.